pts/pts-xtiny/README.txt

   and sstrip_elf_executable. (xtiny.scr used to be better until the alternative was improved in xtiny.)
-* GNU gold (the alternative linker to GNU ld) doesn't support linker scripts (-T), and GNU gold may be used in some clang configurations (e.g. pts-clang) by default.
+* GNU gold (the alternative linker to GNU ld) doesn't support linker scripts (-T), and GNU gold may be used in some Clang configurations (e.g. pts-clang) by default.

 In general, the output executables with or without -mxtiny-linker-script